Coherence-enhanced optical determination of the $^{229}$Th isomeric transition

 A brief estimate of the experimental counting rate for the signal and background photons in the forward direction is performed for the case of a $^{229}$Th:CaF$_{2}$ crystal with the size 3 mm$\times$ 3 mm $\times$ 10 mm and $^{229}$Th concentration of $10^{18}$ cm$^{-3}$.
 Given the 7880 yr half life of the ground state $^{229}$Th, and the assumed 0.3 background photon per $\alpha$-decay \cite{Rellergert2010b}, the total counting rate of background photons (in $4\pi$ solid angle) is then $0.75$ MHz, which could be significantly suppressed down to $1.8$ Hz by registering only signals within $1^{\circ}\times 1^{\circ}$ in the forward direction.
 The background generated by the VUV pulse itself in the forward direction can be eliminated with a chopper or employing the nuclear lighthouse effect \cite{RalfNLE}.
 Thus, $20$ Hz would suffice as counting rate of the scattered probe photons in the forward direction, corresponding to a signal-background ratio larger than 10.
 On the other hand, the spin relaxation makes the coherences decay according to $\rho_{31}\sim e^{-\gamma_{31}t}$ since $\gamma_{31}\gg\Gamma$ \cite{Kaz12}.
 The coherent effects should therefore be observed within the time scale of ms allowing $100\sim 500$ shots per second.

 A CW laser source in the VUV region is presently available only within limitations.
 The KBe$_2$BO$_3$F$_2$ (KBBF) crystals \cite{kbbf} have been successful in generating narrow-band VUV radiation via harmonic generation owing to their wide transparency and large birefringence necessary for phase-matched frequency conversion processes in this frequency region \cite{vuv_kbbf1,vuv_kbbf2}.
 In particular, a quasi-CW laser with a 10 MHz repetition rate and 20 ps pulse duration has been achieved \cite{vuv_kbbf2}.
 A CW coupling VUV laser at around 160 nm wavelength could also be generated by sum frequency mixing in metal vapors or driving a KBBF crystal with Ti:Sapphire laser \cite{nolting,togashi}.
 The circularly polarized probe laser on the other hand may be generated via nonlinear sum-frequency mixing \cite{irrgang}, or a harmonic of a VUV frequency comb \cite{jones,ozawa} around the isomeric wavelength.
-In the absence of a CW coupling field for the electromagnetically modified forward scattering scheme, one can use a moderate external magnetic field ($B=1$ G) to split the single transition in Fig.~\ref{fig1}(b) into a doublet via magnetic dipole interaction.
-The magnetic-field-dependent quantum beat arising offers a signature that the nuclear isomer has been excited and presents reasonable sensitivity to the laser detuning.
-Numerical results for the LiCAF crystal for which the calculation of the magnetic hyperfine splitting is straightforward show that the detuning sensitivity goes as far as $\Delta=10^7$, i.e., one could determine the nuclear transition frequency within 1 kHz with this method.
+In the absence of a CW coupling field for the electromagnetically modified forward scattering scheme, one can use a moderate external magnetic field ($B=1$ G) to split two degenerate $\Delta m=0$ transitions, for instance $|\frac{5}{2},\pm \frac{1}{2}\rangle \rightarrow |\frac{3}{2},\pm \frac{1}{2}\rangle$, into a doublet due to the different hyperfine energy shifts introduced by the magnetic dipole interaction.
+Numerical results for the LiCAF crystal for which the calculation of the magnetic hyperfine splitting is straightforward show that the detuning sensitivity goes as far as $\Delta=10^7\Gamma$, i.e., one could determine the nuclear transition frequency within 1 kHz with this method.

 In conclusion, the dynamical broadening of the nuclear signal in the forward direction can be used as efficient tool to determine the isomeric transition frequency.
 A two-field setup reminding of EIT provides both a signature of the nuclear excitation and enhanced sensitivity to the field detuning from the resonance.
 This scheme demonstrates a novel way to solve the question of identifying the isomeric transition energy and lays the foundation for developing nuclear quantum optics in $^{229}$Th.